AgentTroll/blog/2019-07-18-what-the-fuck-does-guice-zip-file-closed-exception-mean.md

 stacktrace even come from?
 How is the logger looping back to Guice in the first place?
-I mean from the looks of it, it kinda looked like it had something to do with logging, but there are several things here - it deals with the class loader, and Guice had something to do with it.
-So obviously, the knee-jerk reaction was not the right thing to do.
+I mean from the looks of it, it kinda looked like it had something to do with logging, but there are several things out of place here - it deals with the class loader, and Guice had something to do with it.
+So obviously, the knee-jerk reaction was incorrect.
 (I `rm -fR logs/` anyways for good measure, but no dice).

 So how am I supposed to fix it?